APGorobets/mkdocks1/docks/dashboards.md

 *Please, note that neither the name of the General dashboard nor **“Hidden”** status cannot be changed - they are set by default.
 These options are available for custom dashboards. **(Permissions here)***

+#### Creating a new dashboard

-#### To create a new dashboard, navigate to the side menu and click on the “Dashboards” icon and then on the “+Add dashboard” icon:
+To create a new dashboard, navigate to the side menu and click on the “Dashboards” icon and then on the “+Add dashboard” icon:

 ![alt text](https://github.com/APGorobets/mkdocks1/blob/master/images/zbrnnr_dashboards_menu_overview.png?raw=true)